studentgpt/cof_test_data/README.md

 ![image1](https://github.com/studentgpt/MlCOFSyn/blob/main/image/NEgen1o_1_1.png)
 <img src="https://github.com/studentgpt/MlCOFSyn/blob/main/image/function1.png" alt="image2" width="300" height="auto">

-**1.2  `Run Computational Engine` section:**
+**1.2  `Run Computational Engine` panel:**

-In this section, you can initiate the calculation by clicking the `Run` button to execute the NEgen1o model.
-Once the model starts running, you can view detailed computational information directly from the panel in real-time.
+In this panel, you can start the calculation by clicking the Run button to execute the NEgen1o model, which is currently supported in MlCOFSyn.
+You can view detailed output information in the panel in real-time.

 ![image3](https://github.com/studentgpt/test1/blob/main/image/NEgen1o_3.png)

-🚨 **Before Running the next monomer addition sequence calculation with the same number of additions, please ensure that all addition sequence files with the same number of additions (e.g., `nuc__1_0_x`, where `x`is identical) in the `MlCOFSyn\negen1o` directory are first backed up to another folder or deleted.
-Otherwise, the program will not run when you click `Run`**
+🚨 **Based on the input monomer addition sequence, a `nuc__1_0_x`((where x represents the number of times a monomer is added to the sequence) file will be automatically generated MlCOFSyn\negen1o directory.
+Remove this file before inputing a different monomer addition sequence in a new Prediction task.**

-**1.3 Finally, click `Get Result Summary` in the "Post Processing" section to view all the corresponding results, including detailed data and crystal distribution.**
+**1.3 By clicking `Get Result Summary` Button in the `Post Processing` Panel section, the user can view the results including the final crystal distribution.**
 ![image4](https://github.com/studentgpt/MlCOFSyn/blob/main/image/Negen1o_4.png)

 ### **2.Optimization Task**